ankane/ahoy/README.md

 )
 ```

-When you want to explore where most orders are coming from, create an association:
+To see where most of your orders are coming from, create an association:

 ```ruby
 class Order < ActiveRecord::Base